Atmospheric and Climate Science

 Preparation for the major is a factor in transfer admission.

-- Use the information below to help you prepare for this degree
+Use the information below to help you prepare for this major.
+Read more about applying to the UW as a transfer student.

 - Visit MyPlan to run a degree audit.